-Train facilities and on board staff
+Train facilities and on-board staff

-You can find out information about the different facilities available on our trains online at southeasternrailway. co.uk/accessible-travel including the availability of priority seating, the number of wheelchair spaces, and accessible toilets by train type.
-You can also find more information about the two main types of train service we operate, Driver Only Operation or trains with Conductor/ On Board Manager Operation mobility or who are pregnant or less able to stand.
-Priority seats have extra legroom and can be identified by labels above and on the back of the seat, as well as on the window.
+You can find out information about the different facilities available on our trains online at www.southeasternrailway.co.uk/accessible-travel including the availability of priority seating, the number of wheelchair spaces, and accessible toilets by train type.
+You can also find more information about the two main types of train service we operate, Driver Only Operation or trains with Conductor/On Board Manager Operation.